Hard cleanup: Montana train derailment spills beer and clay

 “It’s a terrible spot to get in and out of,” Bill Naegeli, manager for Sanders County Disaster and Emergency Services, said of the derailment on the Clark Fork River.
 “The biggest issue is the cars derailed inside the tunnel” with little clearance.

-Montana Rail Link has said nobody was hurt and no hazardous materials spilled Sunday morning in the derailment that left some cars precariously close to the banks of the river and some slightly dipping into the water in the mountainous area.
+Montana Rail Link has said nobody was hurt and no hazardous materials spilled Sunday morning in the derailment that left some cars precariously close to the banks of the river and some slightly dipping into the water in an area where the railroad tracks run between the base of the mountain and the river.

 Seven cars are believed derailed in the narrow tunnel where it will be hard to extricate them, Naegeli said.